couchbaselabs/sdk-rfcs/rfc/0055-serializers-transcoders.md

 ## Default Transcoders

-The SDK must implement a number of specific implementations of the ITranscoder interface, along with a default implementation of the IJsonSerializer interface.
+The SDK must implement a number of specific implementations of the `ITranscoder` interface, along with a default implementation of the IJsonSerializer interface.
 The JsonTranscoder implementation should be the default transcoder utilized by the SDK should no other option be specified by the user, the default serializer should take advantage of whatever JSON serialization already exists within the SDK.
 The following is a list of specific transcoder implementations which MUST be implemented by the SDK, along with information about their specific behaviours.
-Note that some knowledge of the specifics of SDK-RFC#20[Common Flags] is assumed in the explanation of the transcoders below.
+Note that some knowledge of the specifics of [Common Flags][SDK-RFC#20] is assumed in the explanation of the transcoders below.

 ### LegacyTranscoder